West Virginia v. EPA: Opinion of the Court

 On June 30, 2022, the Court's 6–3 decision was issued with Chief Justice John Roberts writing the majority opinion joined by the other conservative Justices.
 Roberts first rejected the EPA's argument that the case was moot since the CPP had been abandoned.
 Roberts said the case was still live "unless it is 'absolutely clear that the allegedly wrongful behavior could not reasonably be expected to recur.'"
 Roberts further stated that since President Biden has stated on record his intent to "vigorously defend" the same approach as the CPP, that there was cause to review the CPP's rules.

 The Court ruled that the EPA does not have Congressional authority to limit emissions at existing power plants through generation shifting to cleaner sources (beyond the fence line), but still can regulate emissions at plants by emissions reductions technologies as they have done in the past.
-Finding that the proposed action of the CPP fell under its "major question doctrine", the Court decided that it required more specific Congressional approval to be implemented.
+Finding that the proposed action of the CPP fell under its major questions doctrine, the Court decided that it required more specific Congressional approval to be implemented.
 Roberts wrote that "certain extraordinary cases, both separation of powers principles and a practical understanding of legislative intent make us 'reluctant to read into ambiguous statutory text' the delegation claimed to be lurking there...
 To convince us otherwise, something more than a merely plausible textual basis for the agency action is necessary.
 The agency instead must point to 'clear congressional authorization' for the power it claims."

 Justice Neil Gorsuch wrote a concurring opinion that was joined by Justice Samuel Alito.
-Gorsuch wrote of the importance of the major questions doctrine, stating that "seeks to protect against 'unintentional, oblique, or otherwise unlikely' intrusions" on the areas of "self-government, equality, fair notice, federalism, and the separation of powers".
+Gorsuch wrote of the importance of the major questions doctrine, stating that it "seeks to protect against 'unintentional, oblique, or otherwise unlikely' intrusions" on the areas of "self-government, equality, fair notice, federalism, and the separation of powers".

 Justice Elena Kagan wrote the dissent, joined by Justices Stephen Breyer and Sonia Sotomayor, citing concerns over climate change and the Court's involvement to override the expertise of the EPA.
 Kagan wrote: "The subject matter of the regulation here makes the Court’s intervention all the more troubling.
 Whatever else this Court may know about, it does not have a clue about how to address climate change.
 And let’s say the obvious: The stakes here are high.
 Yet the Court today prevents congressionally authorized agency action to curb power plants’ carbon dioxide emissions.
 The Court appoints itself—instead of Congress or the expert agency—the decision-maker on climate policy.
 I cannot think of many things more frightening.
 Respectfully, I dissent."